JiaWu23/CIS4400-Motor-Vehicle-Collision-/sql_script/readme.md

+After I upload the data to Azure, I connected with Snowflake and I building all of the facts and dimension in snowflake.
+The sql code of each table will show in this folder.

-This is the new schema that I build by sql query after I clean the data with the new data dictionary.
+Addtionally, the data dictionary has been updated after I clean the data during the extraction.
+Below is the new data dictionary.

 ## Data Dictionary Updated: